Volunteer as part of our evolving contemplative community near Poitiers, France

 What else ...

 Our place is situated amidst beautiful countryside for walking and many places of historic and cultural interest.
 The nearest village is Marçay, 2 kilometres away and situated along the route Jacque de Compostella, which is a section of the known Santiago de Compostella.
 The nearest market town is Vivonne with supermarkets and other facilities.
-The ancient Abbey of St Martins at Ligugé is 6 kilometres to the north.
+The ancient Abbey of St Martin at Ligugé is 6 kilometres to the north.
 Fifteen kilometers away the medieval city of Poitiers (which has an airport Biard along with local and TGV train links from Paris) boasts one of the most significant gothic cathedrals in France.
-Further afield there is also the cities of Tours and Saintes and the coastal town of La Rochelle.
+Further afield there are also the cities of Tours and Saintes and the coastal town of La Rochelle.

 • A little more information